wncc/CodeInQuarantine/Week_4_Git/README.md

 ### 1. Git Squashing

 Git squashing is an excellent way to keep commit histories clean, organized, and formal.
 The task is simple.
-Downlaod the file `q4.zip`.
+Download the file [q4.zip](./q4.zip).
 It has a git folder named q4.

  `git log --all --graph`